 Reinforcing loop: More → more (exponential growth)

-Without delay: Instant feedback can enable control
+Without delay: Instant feedback loops can enable control

 With delay: Overshoot before recognizing need to stop